By George Dickerson

 At any rate, we all showed up for the group shot: the men in their 1976 double knit wide lapel suit coats, and the women in whatever dress outfits were in style that year.
 The photographer instructed us on how and where to stand.
 We all smiled for the camera, and the historic moment was recorded on film.
 We then put the suit coats away and went back to work as we fretted and wondered if we would really be able to sign the station on the air the next day, or if maybe WLRH would never become Alabama’s First Full Service Public Radio Station.

 But as everyone knows, the station did go on the air on October 13, 1976, and WLRH has been broadcasting to north Alabama and south central Tennessee ever since.
-Of course, we have had our share of bumps in the road during the past twenty-five years.
-If I would attempt to recount all of the obstacles the station has encountered and overcome during the quarter century history, a separate article of maybe twenty-five or more pages would be required.
+Of course, we have had our share of bumps in the road during the past 39 years.
+If I would attempt to recount all of the obstacles the station has encountered and overcome during its history, a separate article of multiple pages would be required.

 Who knows?
-Maybe twenty-five years from now as WLRH observes its Fiftieth, or Golden Anniversary, a staff member might stumble on the original staff photo in the station’s archives and remark: My, what an interesting relic from the past--and what funny looking clothing styles.
+Maybe years from now as WLRH observes its Golden Anniversary, a staff member might stumble on the original staff photo in the station’s archives and remark: My, what an interesting relic from the past--and what funny-looking clothing styles!

 Standing left to right - Michael Carter.
 Dorothy Wilson, Mary Lynn Goodwin, Marjorie Weisman, Don McComb, Newman Milwee, Fred Eady, Julia Broadfoot, George Dickerson, David Kanzeg Sitting left to right - Sarah McDaris, Judy Watters, Deborah Clemons, Jonathon Potkin